Bing Carburetors that pee gasoline onto your boot; or,

 After the float-bowl hinge pin is removed the float will remove (drop out) from the carburetor with the float needle & the float needle’s teeeeeesny wire springy paper clippy thingy.
 No teensy clip?….very early carburetors did not have them.
 They are not a critical item.
 Carburetors that use that clip will be seen to have a quite tiny hole in a spring loaded plunger located at the lower end of the float needle.

 Remove the float needle (and clip if you have it) from the float.
-You probably lost that, or whatever in the GRASS you #@(***!!)=+@!! have the bike on.
+You probably lost that, or whatever in the GRASS or GRAVEL you #@(***!!)=+@!! have the bike on.
 WHY are you doing this in the grass?
-Why not on an old white bed sheet?
+Why not on a piece of old white bed sheet?

-If you are a terrible cheapskate you could try putting a few small holes in the float, towards the rear (away from the hinge)…. or sanding the float, …or otherwise reducing the float weight to 10 grams…but best away from the hinge so the effect is increased.
+If you are a terrible cheapskate you could try putting a few small holes in the float, towards the rear (away from the hinge)…. or sanding the float, …or otherwise reducing the float weight to exactly 10 grams…but best away from the hinge so the effect is increased.
+OK, so I am sort-of-kidding here.

 Let’s assume you are going to properly replace the float and the float needle.